-A missing pregnant woman has been found dead weeks after she went to meet someone to pick up baby items
+A missing pregnant woman has been found dead.
+Her baby was forcibly removed from her womb, police say

 (CNN)A 19-year-old pregnant woman who vanished last month was found dead in a Chicago home, authorities said.
-Police said they believe she was killed and her unborn baby was forcibly removed.
+Police said they believe she was killed and her unborn baby was forcibly removed from her womb.

-Marlen Ochoa-Lopez was nine-months pregnant when she disappeared on April 23.
-Her body was found this week, and the cause of death was homicide by strangulation, the Cook County medical examiner's office said Wednesday.
+Marlen Ochoa-Lopez was nine months' pregnant when she disappeared April 23.
+Her body was found this week, and the cause of death was homicide by strangulation, the Cook County, Illinois, medical examiner's office said Wednesday.

-The day she was reported missing, a call for help for a baby came from the same address where Ocha-Lopez's body was later found.
+The day Ochoa-Lopez was reported missing, a call for help for a baby came from the same address where her body was later found.

-"We believe that she was murdered, and we believe that the baby was forcibly removed following that murder," said Anthony Guglielmi, a spokesman for the Chicago Police Department.
+"We believe that she was murdered, and we believe that the baby was forcibly removed following that murder," said Anthony Guglielmi, a Chicago police spokesman.

-Detectives have detained four people for questioning, he said.
+Charges are pending against three people whom detectives have been questioning, police spokeswoman Kellie Bartoli said.
+The identities of the three have not been released.

 Authorities declined to confirm any other details, citing an open investigation.

 Call about a newborn in distress

-The day Ochoa-Lopez disappeared, the Chicago Fire Department got a call about a newborn in distress at the same address where her body was later found.
+The day Ochoa-Lopez disappeared, the Chicago Fire Department got a call about a newborn in distress at the same address where the woman's body was later found.

-The baby was taken to the hospital along with a woman who claimed to be the mother, said CFD spokesman Larry Langford.
+The baby was taken to the hospital along with a woman who claimed to be the mother, said Larry Langford, a fire department spokesman.

-"It's to my knowledge that she is not the mother and that's all I have for you," he said.
+"It's to my knowledge that she is not the mother, and that's all I have for you," he said.

 Local media have reported that the baby is Ochoa-Lopez's.
 Her family has received confirmation that the newborn is her baby, said Jacobita Cortes, a pastor at Adalberto Memorial United Methodist Church in Chicago, where the family sought help.